projectcalico/calicoctl/CONTRIBUTING.md

 model.

 -  Fork the repository on GitHub
--  Make changes to your local repository in a branch for your chance
+-  Make changes to your local repository in a separate branch
 -  Test the change
 -  Create a pull request which will then go through a review process by one or more of the core team.